YarboJanks/buffered.io/source/_posts/2012-02-15-webmachine-erlydtl-and-riak-part-4.markdown

   end.
 {% endcodeblock %}

 The `decode` function does a little more than its counterpart as there's validation built-in as well as decrypting.
-Firstly we do the inverse of the final steps of the `encode` function in that we base64 decode the data into binary and conver the resulting binary back to Erlang terms.
+Firstly we do the inverse of the final steps of the `encode` function in that we base64 decode the data into binary and convert the resulting binary back to Erlang terms.
 We then break this value up into its components.

 We then validate that the cookie hasn't been tampered with by calculating the [SHA MAC][] of the data that was retrieved.
 If this value doesn't match what is expected we indicate that the value is invalid.
 If the value is valid, we then make sure that the internal cookie value hasn't expired.
 If it hasn't, we return `{ok, <data>}`.